Damião Júnio Araújo

 Teamwork

-Diego dos Santos, M.S. student
+Diego dos Santos, Ph.D. student

 Renato de Andrade, Undergrad student